 The Stormwater Divison also manages the City’s National Pollutant Discharge Elimination Permit (NPDES).
 The NPDES Stormwater Program regulates stormwater discharges from:

-Stormwater runoff is generated when precipitation from rain and snow melt flows over land and does not absorb into the ground.
-As the runoff flows over the land or impervious surfaces (paved streets, parking lots, and building rooftops), it accumulates debris, chemicals, sediment, and other pollutants that could adversely affect water quality.
+Stormwater runoff occurs when precipitation from rain and snow melts does not absorb into the ground.
+As the runoff flows over the land or impervious surfaces (paved streets, parking lots, and rooftops), it accumulates debris, chemicals, and other pollutants that could adversely affect water quality.

-Municipal Separate Storm Sewer System (MS4) permits are required under the Clean Water Act and require the discharger to develop and implement a Storm Water Management Plan with the goal of reducing the discharge of pollutants to the Maximum Extent Practicable (MEP).
+Municipal Separate Storm Sewer System (MS4) permits are required under the Clean Water Act and require the discharger to develop and implement a Storm Water Management Plan to reduce the discharge of pollutants to the Maximum Extent Practicable (MEP).

 The Stormwater Quality Control Criteria Plan (SWQCCP) provides development standards on these controls, including general site control measures, site-specific source control measures, and treatment control measures for the following:

 Retail gas outlets with 5,000 or more sq. ft. of impervious area

 Overview of Federal, State and local stormwater regulations: